60s Hairstyles You Can Re-Create in No Time in 2022

 1. Soft Curls

-60s hairstyles for short hair is all about bouncy and defined curls.
+60s hairstyles for short hair are all about bouncy and defined curls.
 To achieve this look, wrap one-inch sections around your curling iron in the direction of your face, and hold each one coiled in your hand for thirty seconds as it cools.
-Combing a few pumps of Catwalk by TIGI Strong Hold Mousse through damp hair before you style it will ensure extra hold for your curls.

 2. Voluminous Updo